Table of contents

 - Manager and peer feedback

-- Retention rates and turnover trends
+- Retention and turnover trends

 2. Use employee feedback tools